metrorailings/OwlBlog/content/posts/week-14-insights.md

 Failed quarterback draw on third down.
 Not a good omen for the Saints.

-Taysom came out firing in the seoncd half, even reading a few of the blitzes and making good throws.
+Taysom came out firing in the second half, even reading a few of the blitzes and making good throws.
 Nothing but solid passes so far.
+It helps that the Eagles two starting cornerbacks are out.

+This offense is different once Jalen Hurts settles into a rhythm.
+Hurts and his mobility add a much needed element to an offense built more for rushing than passing.

+The Saints lost this game because of their inability to contain Jalen Hurts.
+As simple as that.
+New Orleans played their base nickel defense when they really should have stacked the box and forced Hurts to beat them with his shoddy arm.